Lithium Batteries: The Basics

 - Zero maintenance required.

-- Approximately 50% lighter than a lead-acid battery with a similar Ah rating.
+- Approximately 40% - 50% lighter than a good quality lead-acid battery with a similar Ah rating.

-- Very safe in normal use with no toxic fumes or liquid and no risk of fire in normal use.
+- Very safe, with no toxic fumes or liquid and no risk of fire in normal use.

 - The ability to charge quickly from the vehicle’s engine can remove the need for a generator or fuel cell.

 - Can be used in almost every situation where a lead-acid battery is being used to power appliances in a motorhome, campervan or caravan.